Description

 Impact

-The Linux kernel failed to clean up GPIOs exported over sysfs when the parent controller device was unbound.
-Instead of releasing the final reference, the exported attributes remained listed under /sys/class/gpio.
-This incomplete teardown can leave dangling resources and grow the sysfs namespace, potentially exhausting kernel resources or causing system instability.
-The weakness identified is a resource management flaw, specifically a failure to release a reference count (CWE‑673).
+The Linux kernel did not clean up GPIOs exported through sysfs when the parent controller device was unbound.
+As a result, exported attributes remained under /sys/class/gpio because the kernel could not associate the descriptor with the removed device and failed to drop the final reference.
+This incomplete teardown can leave orphaned sysfs entries and allow the sysfs namespace to grow, potentially exhausting kernel resources or causing system instability.
+The weakness is a resource management flaw (CWE‑772).

 Affected Systems